This post is my overview post on sealers.

 2. Non-Toxic Tile, Concrete & Stone Sealers

 1. AFM Mexeseal is a surface coating for masonry/stone.
 It is for unpolished marble, limestone, granite, sandstone, slate, fireclay (brick, tile, terra cotta, pavers), and concrete.
 Mostly for honed stones – though it can work on some polished stone (you would have to test it).
 Good for slate floors, and concrete floors.
 In sum, use on porous interior tile or masonry surfaces where oil and water repellency are desired.
 Not for use outside.
-Not for interior showers.
+You can use it on shower walls but not shower floors.
 The product is polyurethane and acrylic.
 Very low VOC.

 2. ECOS sealer/stain is for concrete, masonry, brickwork, and plaster.
 They make a solid color concrete sealer and semi-transparent concrete sealer.
 These are acrylic coatings with a little bit of silicone in there.